isaaceindhoven/composer-velocita/README.md

 * PHP 7.2 or newer
 * A running Velocita instance
-* Compatible with Composer 1
+* Compatible with Composer 1 and 2

 ### Installation